samueldr/wip-pinebook-pro/README.md

 said, it should be safe enough.

 ```
-$ nix-build -A pkgs.uBootPinebookPro
+$ nix-build -A pkgs.ubootPinebookPro
 $ lsblk /dev/disk/by-path/platform-fe330000.sdhci && sudo dd if=result/idbloader.img of=/dev/disk/by-path/platform-fe330000.sdhci bs=512 seek=64 oflag=direct,sync && sudo dd if=result/u-boot.itb of=/dev/disk/by-path/platform-fe330000.sdhci bs=512 seek=16384 oflag=direct,sync
 ```

 ### Alternative boot order

-If you rather USB and SD card is tried before the eMMC, `pkgs.uBootPinebookProExternalFirst` can be installed, which has an alternative patch set added on top that will change the boot order.
+If you rather USB and SD card is tried before the eMMC, `pkgs.ubootPinebookProExternalFirst` can be installed, which has an alternative patch set added on top that will change the boot order.